-Amman: Syrian artillery pounded rebel-held areas of Homs as President Bashar al-Assad's government announced that voters had overwhelmingly approved a new constitution in a referendum derided as a sham by his critics at home and abroad.
+Amman: Syrian artillery pounded rebel-held areas of Homs Monday as President Bashar al-Assad`s government announced that voters had overwhelmingly approved a new Constitution in a referendum derided as a sham by his critics at home and abroad.

 The outside world has proved powerless to halt the killing in Syria, where repression of initially peaceful protests has spawned an armed insurrection by army deserters and others.

 Qatar joined Saudi Arabia in advocating arming Syrian rebels, given that Russia and China have twice used their vetoes to block any action by the United Nations Security Council.

 "I think we should do whatever is necessary to help them, including giving them weapons to defend themselves," Qatari Prime Minister Sheikh Hamad bin Jassim al-Thani said in Oslo.

 Arab countries should help lead a military force to provide a safe haven for anti-Assad forces inside Syria, he added.

 Assad says he is fighting foreign-backed "armed terrorist groups" and his main allies - Russia, China and Iran - fiercely oppose any outside intervention intended to add him to the list of Arab autocrats unseated by popular revolts in the past year.

 China called US policy in the region "super-arrogant" and Russia`s Vladimir Putin warned against any action that bypassed the UN Security Council, where Moscow has a veto.